 September 13 - December 17

-In a letter to his friend the Revd John Fisher of 23 October 1821, John Constable famously observed that, ‘It will be difficult to name a class of landscape in which the sky is not the key note, the standard of scale and the chief organ of sentiment’.
-Inspired by Constable’s statement this exhibition will focus on aerial rather than terrestrial landscapes in art.
-Skies can represent infinity and the realm of the divine, clouds transience or magnificence, storms threat or drama, while sunrises and sunsets evoke meditations upon death and renewal.
-This will be an opportunity to view the art of landscape form a new perspective and will feature a stimulating variety of works from the Western Art department’s collection of prints and drawings.
+Writing to his friend the Revd John Fisher on 23 October 1821, John Constable famously observed that, ‘It will be difficult to name a class of landscape in which the sky is not the key note, the standard of scale and the chief organ of sentiment’.
+Inspired by Constable’s statement, Skyscape focuses on aerial rather than terrestrial landscapes in art, selected from the outstanding collection of the Ashmolean Museum.

 Image: John Ruskin, Study of Dawn © Ashmolean Museum, University of Oxford